BraDing25/Minesweeper/README.md

 I do, however, have a lot more to learn especially when it comes to optimization, condensing code, and if I'd like, more advances uses of the previously mentioned packages.

-## How to Run
+## How to Play

-Simply click the run icon in the top right corner or however you typically run your python scripts
+Simply run the script